NYU-robot-learning/robot-intel-class-fl25/docusaurus/website/src/pages/logistics.md

 - Assignments will use Python and Raspberry Pi 4B.
 We will provide you a virtual environment to install dependencies.

 ## Remarks
 - A student in this course is expected to act professionally.
-Please also follow the GSAS regulations on academic integrity found here: http://gsas.nyu.edu/page/academic.integrity
+Please also follow the NYU regulations on academic integrity found here: https://cas.nyu.edu/academic-integrity.html
 - Academic accommodations are available for students with disabilities.
 Please contact the Moses Center for Students with Disabilities (212-998-4980 or mosescsd@nyu.edu) for further information.
 Students who are requesting academic accommodations are advised to reach out to the Moses Center as early as possible in the semester for assistance.